coronavirus – everything you need to know about COVID-19

 what does self-isolation for coronavirus COVID-19 mean?

 Self-isolation means you must stay at home for 14 days.
-You must self-isolate if you have COVID-19, or you have been in close contact with a confirmed case of COVID-19, or you arrived in Australia after midnight on 15 March 2020.
+You must self-isolate if you have COVID-19, or you have been in close contact with a confirmed case of COVID-19, or you have returned from overseas.

 - Find out more about self-isolation and exactly what it means for you here.